-Tips for Mental Wellness While Staying HomeMarch 24, 2020
+Tips for Managing Stress and Anxiety Staying HomeMarch 24, 2020

 Hello everyone and happy Tuesday!

 In these trying times, it’s essential to prioritize both physical and mental health.
-In addition to practicing social distancing to prevent the spread of illness, we should also take action to benefit our emotional wellness.
+In addition to practicing social distancing to prevent the spread of illness, we should also focus on managing stress and anxiety with these emotional wellness tips.

 We have some helpful tips for navigating the possible feelings of fear, anxiety, and isolation that can result from exposure to daily news updates and staying home for prolonged stretches.